Psychology

 Minor in Psychology

-The Minor in Psychology is an 8 term-course program aimed at students wishing to acquire a basic foundation in Psychology outside of their Major area of study.
+The Minor in Psychology is an eight term-course program aimed at students wishing to acquire a basic foundation in psychology outside of their major area of study.

-Admission to the Minor in Psychology is not open to students who have completed or are currently enrolled in a Major or Honours in Psychology or Bio-Psychology.
-The minor requires a minimum of 8 term-courses.
-A minimum of grade of C is required in all courses.
+Admission to the Minor in Psychology is not open to students who have completed or are currently enrolled in a Major or Honours in Psychology or Biology-Psychology.
+The minor requires a minimum of eight term-courses.
+A minimum grade of C is required in all courses.

 NOTE: PSYC 1003 and PSYC 1004 are prerequisites for all Psychology courses.